COVID-19 Transportation and Transit Related Impacts

 Effective 3.14.20 – Last Day of Service to University of Maine Orono

-Effective 3.17.20 – Daily Service from Bangor to Caribou and Caribou to Bangor has been suspended until 4.1.20 (and may be extended if necessary)
+Effective 3.31.20 – Daily Service from Bangor to Caribou and Caribou to Bangor has been suspended indefinitely.

 Greyhound Bus Services has temporarily moved its Bangor area Bus Stop from Dysart’s in Hermon to Bangor International Airport 287 Godfrey Boulevard at the end of the passenger terminal on the right hand side.
 There will not be a ticket counter at the Airport.
 Tickets will need to be purchased in advance online and will be required for boarding.
 For more information please visit greyhound.com